Quora answers – What is it like to own a Ferrari?

 I recently got to drive a late model Ferrari California.
 There is something great about old analog cars that companies like Ferrari are doing a damn good job of replicating through software and silicone, but at the end of the drive, did I feel like California was worth the $200k price difference?
 No. While the car is technically brilliant, it did not feel as special, as challenging and most importantly as engaging as my 328.
 That’s what I want from my F car ride.
 The 328 checks all my boxes.

-Also read - First Ferrari FF in Japan goes under the hammer
+Also read - The only Ferrari motorcycle ever built to go under the hammer

 Driving one of these cars on a regular basis, or even once, is a chance to experience something truly wonderful.
 Its purpose as a vehicle is a front, a slight of hand, an illusion.
 What these cars are designed to do is create joy for those who understand and appreciate them.
 Its really just a machine that turns horsepower into happiness.
 And after you get back from a barnstorming run with a giant smile on your face and the car is ticking itself to sleep, ask yourself how much is that worth?